SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/5.0.0/Makefiles.md

 These hold the mappings as they where at the time the aplx file was created.
 If the sources have changed and partially rebuilt since aplx file was commited they may not match the files in the modified directories.

-The dict files includes all the c code in all the directories used in the build and not just the actual built code.
+Whole c code directories are converted in a single call.
+This approach was chosen as if avoids having to track exactly which files are included.
+It also allows the modified code to be reused for several build.
+Log Levels are ignored as they could be different between builds.
-As they list by log message and not by c file, files with no log statements will not be included, but will have been converted into the modified directories.
+Therefor the dict files will include more classes and messages than actualy used in the cod As they list by log message and not by c file, files with no log statements will not be included, but will have been converted into the modified directories.
-So they can not be considered listing of what c files where used, or what messages could be logged.
+So the dict files can not be considered listing of what c files where used, or what messages could be logged.